2020 At Home GalaOnline Fundraiser

 Lonnie Farmer* has appeared at the Huntington Theatre, Trinity Repertory, Boston Playwrights, SpeakEasy and Wheelock Family Theatre.
 FILM: The Cider House Rules, The Judge, and Black Mass.
 TV: Showtime’s Brotherhood and Hulu’s upcoming Castle Rock.

-LEWIS D. WHEELER* is absolutely chuffed to return to GSC where he appeared in To Kill a Mockingbird (IRNE nomination, Best Actor), The Totalitarians, Gloucester Blue, Doubt: A Parable, An Ideal Husband, and directed Kenneth Lonergan’s This Is Our Youth.
-Recent credits include Between Riverside and Crazy, Hand to God (SpeakEasy Stage); Nat Turner in Jerusalem, Richard II (Actors’ Shakespeare Project); Ideation, Long Day’s Journey Into Night, Muckrakers (New Rep); Finish Line (Boston Theater Company); Blood on the Snow (Bostonian Society), and five seasons with Wellfleet Harbor Actors Theatre.
+LEWIS D. WHEELER* has appeared at GSC in The 39 Steps, To Kill a Mockingbird (IRNE nomination, Best Actor), The Totalitarians, Gloucester Blue, Doubt: A Parable, An Ideal Husband, and he directed Kenneth Lonergan’s This Is Our Youth.
+Recent credits include Pass Over, Between Riverside and Crazy, Hand to God (SpeakEasy Stage); Nat Turner in Jerusalem, Richard II (Actors’ Shakespeare Project); Ideation, Long Day’s Journey Into Night, Muckrakers (New Rep); Finish Line (Boston Theater Company); Blood on the Snow (Bostonian Society), and five seasons with Wellfleet Harbor Actors Theatre.
 Regional: American Repertory Theatre, Commonwealth Shakespeare Company, Lyric Stage, Boston Playwrights’ Theatre, Nora Theatre, Underground Railway Theatre, Greater Boston Stage Company, Huntington Theatre, American Stage (FL), Publick Theatre, Wheelock Family Theatre, Martha’s Vineyard Playhouse, Cape Rep. Lewis was a founding member of Harbor Stage where he performed in The Seagull and Hedda Gabler, and directed David Rabe’s Sticks and Bones.
-Film/TV: Manchester by the Sea, Black Mass, Pink Panther 2, The Company Men, Louisa May Alcott (PBS), Brotherhood, City on a Hill.
-Upcoming: Honest Thief and Greta Gerwig’s Little Women.
+Film/TV: Greta Gerwig’s Little Women, Manchester by the Sea, Black Mass, Pink Panther 2, The Company Men, Louisa May Alcott (PBS), City on a Hill, Brotherhood, NOS4A2.
+Upcoming: Honest Thief with Liam Neeson.
 Lewis is a member of Theatre Espresso, performing interactive, historical dramas about social justice for students.
 He also participates in improv-based training programs at Boston Children’s Hospital, helping clinicians practice challenging situations.
 BA Cornell University and MFA American Film Institute.

 Anne Gottlieb* works in professional theatre as an actor, director, producer and creator of collaborative work.
 She has performed in numerous award winning productions over the last 15 years.
 Most recently she appeared in Futurity (a Musical by The Lisps) at the American Repertory Theatre and the Walker Arts Center in Minneapolis.
 She is the recipient of the 2011 Elliot Norton Award for Best Performance for her work in In the Next Room (or the Vibrator Play) at SpeakEasy Stage as well as Frankie and Johnny in the Clair de Lune at The New Repertory Theatre for which she also received an Independent Reviewer’s of New England Award.
 Anne founded FortyMagnolias Productions in 2007 and in 2009 co-produced, co-created and acted in the world premiere of The Wrestling Patient, based on the diaries and letters of Etty Hillesum.
 She has taught Acting and Voice at Brandeis University, Boston College, University of Southern Maine and many other colleges and private studios.
 Anne is a devoted student and teacher of the Michael Chekhov work and is on the faculty of MICHA.
 Additionally, Anne is an executive consultant working with business leaders internationally in the area of leadership presence and presentation skills.
 Anne Currently resides in Boston and New York